-- NOTE: SPS displays a warning message if your browser is not supported or JavaScript is disabled. - NOTE: The minimum recommended screen resolution for viewing 's ('s) web interface is 1366 x 768 pixels on a 14-inch widescreen (standard 16:9 ratio) laptop screen.
+NOTE: SPS displays a warning message if your browser is not supported or JavaScript is disabled.

+NOTE: The minimum recommended screen resolution for viewing One Identity Safeguard for Privileged Sessions's (SPS's) web interface is 1366×768 pixels on a 14-inch widescreen (standard 16:9 ratio) laptop screen.
 Screen sizes and screen resolutions that are equal to or are above these values will guarantee an optimal display of the web interface.